ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 * Veeam
 * vRealize Operations

-### Red Hat OpenShift on vSphere 6.7 with NSX-V or NSX-T and on vSphere 6.5 with NSX-V - deprecated
+### Red Hat OpenShift for VMware updates
 {: #relnotes_v40-services-rhos-vsphere67-deprecated}

-Red Hat OpenShift is no longer supported for new deployments or for ordering post deployment with NSX-V or NSX-T on vSphere 6.7 or NSX-V on vSphere 6.5.
+Red Hat OpenShift for VMware is no longer supported for new deployments or for ordering post deployment for the following instances:
-{:deprecated}
+- vCenter Server with NSX-V for vSphere 6.7 or 6.5
+- vCenter Server with NSX-T for vSphere 6.7

+Existing installations of Red Hat OpenShift for VMware can be used or deleted.

 ### Juniper vSRX enhancements
 {: #relnotes_v40-services-vsrx-security-enhance}